MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/hartree-fock.md

 // type specialization.
 var wavefunction = new FermionWavefunction<int>(indices);
 ```
-It is also possible to index wave functions with `SpinOrbital` indices, and then convert these indices to integers as follows.
+It is also possible to index wave functions with <xref:Microsoft.Quantum.Chemistry.OrbitalIntegrals.SpinOrbital> indices, and then convert these indices to integers as follows.
 ```csharp
 // Create a list of spin orbital indices of the creation operators var indices = new[] { (0, Spin.d), (1,Spin.u), (3, Spin.u) };